captainminh1999/record-deduplication/README.md

 ### Step 6: Clustering (Optional Grouping)

 **What it does:** Rather than evaluating pairs with a model, you can cluster records directly based on their similarity features.
 The `src/clustering.py` module uses DBSCAN to assign each record to a cluster using the mean of its pairwise similarity scores.

+**Note:** In the current implementation, the `domain_sim` feature is given double weight before clustering.
+This means that domain similarity will have a stronger influence on the clustering results compared to other features.
+If you want to adjust the weighting, you can modify the code in `src/clustering.py`.

-Enabling `--scale` standardises feature ranges so each metric contributes equally.
+Enabling `--scale` standardises feature ranges so each metric contributes equally (after weighting).

 Running this step creates **`clusters.csv`** with the cluster label for every record and **`agg_features.csv`** with the aggregated feature matrix that includes that label.